basecamp/kamal-site/docs/configuration/docker-registries.md

 ---
-title: Using another registry than Docker Hub
+title: Docker Registries
 ---

-# Using another registry than Docker Hub
+# Docker Registries

 The default registry is Docker Hub, but you can change it using `registry/server`: